jian-hua-he/PhpDesignPattern/README.md

 # PHP Design Pattern

-This is php design pattern practice.
+The practices with PHP design patterns.